jannwildelgado/stock-sims/README.md

-# stock-sims
+# Stock Simulation
-simulation on how the bugos gasino stocks works
+Stock simulation on how the bugos gasino stocks works